 We maintain our preference for cyclical sectors as the U.S. economic expansion continues and potentially picks up some speed should pro-growth policies be enacted in Washington, D.C.
 Better economic growth could help technology, which remains attractively valued, and industrials, which may benefit from more infrastructure and defense spending.
-We continue to like financials on prospects for deregulation and a steeper yield curve later this year.
+Financials still positioned to benefit from deregulation and a potential steeper yield curve.
 We continue to believe healthcare valuations discount an overly pessimistic regulatory climate.

-Sector F Т v Θ $\circ$ (+) S&P Rationale Cyclical Materials 2.8 Stable, or slightly better growth in China, prospects for infrastructure spending, and a gradual rise in inflation are supportive, although U.S. dollar strength, trade policy, and China's transition to a service economy are risks.
-Energy • 6.6 We see modest near-term upside to oil prices potentially to the mid-\$50s; increased U.S. production may limit upside but we maintain a positive bias on likely extension of OPEC-plus production caps.
-Industrials - 10.1 Slightly above-average valuations but positives include potential stronger global growth, potential for more infrastructure and defense spending and energy stability; awaiting capital spending pickup. Сус Consumer Discretionary - 12.3 Slowing earnings momentum, higher inflation, the age of the business cycle, and e-commerce disruption in retail are among concerns.
-Technology 22.1 Strong near-term earnings outlook, higher business confidence on policy optimism, technology's role as productivity enabler, and valuations all supportive; trade policy risk has abated some.
-Financials 14.1 Deregulation, expanded credit access, and strong near-term earnings outlook are all supportive; recent yield curve flattening likely to reverse later this year, supporting outlook.
-Utilities - • 3.2 Forward price-to-earnings ratio (PE) slightly above S&P 500 looks expensive; we continue to favor cyclical sectors at this stage of the cycle while interest rate risk suggests caution.
+Sector F Т v Θ \bigcirc (+) S&P Rationale Materials 2.8 Stable, or slightly better growth in China, prospects for infrastructure spending, and a gradual rise in inflation are supportive; watching currency and trade policy closely; strong Q1 earnings season.
+Energy 6.3 We see near-term upside to oil prices potentially to the mid-\$50s; Saudi-Russia support for a 9-month extension to global supply agreement is encouraging though U.S. production gains may limit upside.
+Cyclical Industrials - 10.1 Slightly above-average valuations but positives include potential stronger global growth, potential for more infrastructure and defense spending, energy stability, and strong $\Omega 1$ earnings season.
+Cyc Consumer Discretionary - 12.4 Slowing earnings momentum, the age of the business cycle, and e-commerce disruption in retail are among concerns; housing theme has been working and dip in oil prices helps.
+Technology 23.0 Strong Q1 earnings season, policy-related increase in business confidence, and technology's role as productivity enabler are positives; valuations slightly less compelling and trade policy risk lingers.
+Financials 14.1 Deregulation and strong earnings outlook are supportive; recent yield curve flattening likely to reverse later this year and bank loan demand likely to pick up, supporting outlook.
+Utilities 3.1 Forward price-to-earnings ratio (PE) slightly above S&P 500 looks expensive; we continue to favor cyclical sectors at this stage of the cycle while interest rate risk suggests caution.
 Healthcare 13.9 Valuations are compelling and demographics are favorable; we continue to believe regulatory risk is being overly discounted although failed healthcare reform effort creates uncertainty.
-Defensive Consumer Staples = = 9.5 Interest rate risk and our preference for cyclical sectors drive cautious view.
-Risk of being underweight is a potential stock market correction that would likely lead to a period of defensive sector outperformance.
-Telecommunications - 2.4 Sluggish sector growth outlook and interest rate risk drive caution despite rich yields, attractive valuations, and potential for deregulation.
-Real Estate - 3.0 Positives include steady job gains, rich yields, lack of overbuilding, and addition as an S&P 500 sector; interest rate risk and weakening technicals are concerns but potential buy the dip opportunity.
+Defensive Consumer Staples - 9.2 Interest rate risk and our preference for cyclical sectors drive cautious view.
+Risk is being underweight during a potential stock market correction that would likely lead to a period of defensive sector outperformance.
+Telecommunications - 2.2 Sluggish sector growth outlook and interest rate risk drive caution despite rich yields, attractive valuations, and potential for deregulation; disappointing $\Omega 1$ earnings season.
+Real Estate = 2.9 Positives include steady job gains, rich yields, lack of overbuilding, and addition as an S&P 500 sector; interest rate risk remains but could be a potential buy the dip opportunity.

-\ S&P 500 Weight (%)
+S&P 500 Weight (%)